Home

 The best pickled olives I've ever tasted...

-Giannis had a hernia in his neck two years ago, with pain radiating down his arm.
-The condition gradually settled with medical attention but left him with a very stiff neck, and regularly tingling in his left arm...
+Giannis had a hernia in his cervical spine two years before his first consultation, with pain radiating down to his hand.
+The condition gradually settled with medical attention but left him with a very stiff neck, and regularly he suffered from tingling in his left arm.

 We chatted about this and that during the treatment, and it didn't take long for me to discover his family have an olive farm on a Greek island.
-He brought me a sample.... oooooh, aaaaah.... the best pickled olives I've ever tasted.
+He brought me a sample; ooh and ah.
+The best pickles I've ever tasted.

-Was the recipe a family secret.
-Surely it must be... after his summer holiday, be brought me the recipe.
-He calls them marinated...
+Was the recipe a family secret?
+Surely it must be; but no, after his summer holiday, Giannis brought me the directions.
+He calls them marinaded.

 Add the lime and the ash to the olives, and cover with water.